Carlton Myers

-Carlton Ettore Francesco Myers (born 30 March 1971) is an Italian former professional basketball player that played in the Italian league and the EuroLeague.
+Carlton Ettore Francesco Myers (born 30 March 1971) is an Italian former professional basketball player who played in the Italian league and the EuroLeague.
 Myers was initially raised in the United Kingdom.
-One of the best European shooting guards of his generation, he won a EuroBasket title with the senior Italian national team in 1999.
+One of the best European shooting guards of his generation, he won a FIBA EuroBasket title with the senior Italian national team in 1999.

 Early life

 Myers was born in London, England to a Caribbean father from Saint Vincent and an Italian mother from Pesaro.
-He was raised in London until the age of 9, when he moved with his mother in Rimini, Italy.
+He was raised in London until the age of 9, when he moved with his mother to Rimini, Italy.

 Professional career

 During his years in Fortitudo Bologna, Myers became the great rival of another European superstar, Saša Danilović, the leader of Virtus Bologna, the other basketball team in the city.
 The duels and the rivalry between Myers and Danilović, are a legendary part of Italian basketball history.

 National team career

-With the senior men's Italian National Team, Myers played in the 1997 and 1999 EuroBaskets, the 1998 FIBA World Championship, and in the 2000 Sydney Olympics, where he also had the honour of being his country's flag-bearer, at the opening ceremony.
+With the senior men's Italian National Team, Myers played in the 1997 and 1999 editions of the FIBA EuroBasket, the 1998 FIBA World Championship, and in the 2000 Sydney Summer Olympics, where he also had the honour of being his country's flag-bearer, at the opening ceremony.